smartavionics/RawMouse/README.md

 * Complex models can be slow to move when the preview screen is active but there's not much that can be done about that here.

 * The rotation motion is rather weird because it's still using the original 2D mouse code.
-More work is needed here.

 ---